antonpichka/library_architecture_mvvm_modify/package/README.md

 ## Documentation Explanation

-- The explanation will be supported by “Psychology” (Facts) or “My theory of effective development” (Personal opinion)
+- The explanation will be supported by 'Psychology' (Facts) or 'My theory of effective development' (Personal opinion)
 - Information will be provided in the following template:
 ```
-### Question ?:
+### Question ?
 - Psychology:
 - - Brief information:
 - - - {message}